Increasing Parking Space Usage with a New Sign, Web App, & Reservation System

 How we Helped our Client

-Our designs were meant to increase the amount of people using SLZs, which would drive up revenue for Automotus and Pittsburgh Parking Authority.
+Our designs are projected to increase the amount of people using SLZs, which would drive up revenue for Automotus and Pittsburgh Parking Authority.
 This would be done by making the sign easier to see and understand, so that people would notice SLZs, learn about them, and feel empowered to park in them.
 The payment process would also be easier and match the user's current mental model of a paid parking space more closely.

 While implementing our dynamic sign and web app were out of the scope of this graduate project, we can take findings from the usability tests to gauge if our designs achieved our goals.
 The results from our high-fidelity prototype showed people found them informative, intuitive, and quick to use.